 The original idea was to ride to Belarus but we didn’t make the travel plan that has to be made 48 hours beforehand!
 We visited this nice viewing tower:

 The wind was very strong at this point but we didn’t notice yet the rising thunderclouds from the southwest.
 Then I started to avoid the possible rain by choosing the route more east.
 Finally it was only a small forestroad…

 So we almost made it to Belarus!!
-But of course we had to turn back to the big road and route to Vilna.
-After Vilna we finally had to change the rainsuits otherwise we’d get wet.
+But of course we had to turn back to the big road and route to Vilnius.
+After the capitol of Lithuania we finally had to change the rainsuits otherwise we’d get wet.
 But the rain didn’t last long.
 We ended up to Poland in a small Stary Folwark village near Suwaki.
 This was the cheapest stay in our trip.
 Room for 2 with breakfast was about 32€!
 Here’s the route for day 3:

 Our holiday trip started on saturday 29th of june.
 We hade booked a ferry from Helsinki to Tallinn at 07.30 in the morning.
 We also booked the breakfast in the boat so we only needed to check that we had everything and then start the tour.
 Boat arrived to Tallinn 09.30 so we had all day to ride!
 And there was quite many places to see in our route.
 First place where I stopped to take a picture wasn’t planned.

 The ride goes on until the windmill in Seidla village.
 This windmill is still operational!
 Then some other places too…